 Guests could also join various dance parties, and many attractions had Halloween overlays.
 Of course there is also the decor and party-exclusive treats to try.

 These parties had become more popular in recent years, and many Guests complained that there were too many tickets sold for these events.
 Oftentimes, you would be able to walk onto most rides.
 It seems that Disney had increased capacity for MNSSHP, and even then many nights sold out.
-I do hope Boo Bash will have very limited capacity.
+Boo Bash has limited capacity.

-Overall, I think Boo Bash will be a mashup of Villains After Hours and MNSSHP with more similarities to Villains After Hours.
+Overall, I think Boo Bash is a mashup of Villains After Hours and MNSSHP with more similarities to Villains After Hours.
 After all, Boo Bash is advertised as an After Hours event.
-Could the return of Afters Hours continue for the Christmas season and into 2022?
-I think so.
-We are slowly returning to normal.

 Will you be attending Boo Bash this year?
 Do you miss Mickey’s Not So Scary Halloween Parties?
 Let us know in the comments below or on Facebook.